fmnxl/fmnxl.com/content/blog/oneshot-systemd-tasks-on-nixos.md

 ### Future work

-I would like to experiment with passing complex arguments to the service, e.g. flags.
+I would like to experiment with passing complex arguments to the service, e.g. flags, and the possibility of writing interactive services that accepts input from stdin.